parap/todo/Readme.md

 - on edit click - focus edit field, select it's content.
 On 'escape' click close it without save.

 =============== DONE ====================

+- make completed dates to be shown in green
+- allow selecting dates in the past in calendar

 - color calendar dates in dependence from how much time left